marks530/first_milestone/README.md

 ## Site Owner Goals
-The goal of the site owner is to attract consumers with prospect of high quality prints and to sell an off the shelf ICC profile or sell the service as a call-out and create a one-off profile on-site. collect and store user details with a view to introduce other products and services in the future.
+The goal of the site owner is to attract consumers with prospect of high quality prints and to sell an off the shelf ICC profile or sell the service as a call-out and create a one-off profile on-site.
+Also to collect and store user details with a view to introduce other products and services in the future.

 ## User Requirements and Expectations
 Site users will be in a home, home office or commercial office situation using a printer with quality expectations.
 They will have experienced poor quality prints and understand the limitations of their current setup.
 Some will have heard of ICC profiles and want to learn more.
 In the current situation I feel a lot more people who perhaps are getting the company to buy them a printer for use at home will want to start printing their own photos and documents and realise the potential

 ## Design Choices
-Because we concerned largely with colour images and colour quality I have used a lot of images to intensify the user experience.
+Because we are concerned largely with colour images and colour quality I have used a lot of images to intensify the user experience.
 I have decided to put a hero image on the landing page to show immediately the impact of our solution.
 The images of the specialized equipment that will further enhance this impression.
 The second service page further enhances the company reputation showing our relationships with the main printer manufacturers
 The About Us page gives a short history of the company and the depth of experience of the company employees.
 I have also included a video of how to install an ICC profile on a Mac

 ## Colours